TurkeyTravelPlanner.com Islam in Turkey

 By 1997, Welfare politicians had stepped over the line in mixing religion and politics.
 The armed forces told Welfare to step down, and the courts later disbanded the party.
 The secular parties took over, with disappointing results.

-In November 2002 a new, more moderate neo-Islamist party was given a majority of seats in Turkey's Grand National Assembly, and formed the first one-party, non-coalition government in decades.
-Again, a large proportion of the vote for the new Justice and Development Party was seen as a protest against the old, ineffective, corrupt political parties and the substantial influence of the military establishment rather than as a vote for Islamism.
+In November 2002 a new, neo-Islamist party was given a majority of seats in Turkey’s Grand National Assembly, and formed the first one-party, non-coalition government in decades.
+Again, a large proportion of the vote for the new Justice and Development Party (known by its Turkish acronym AKP) was seen as a protest against the old, ineffective, corrupt political parties and the substantial influence of the military establishment rather than as a vote for Islamism.

-The new Justice and Development Party government vowed to govern in a strictly secular manner (though guided by the moral and ethical precepts of Islam), and to maintain Turkey's close and friendly relations with its neighbors as well as with Europe, Israel and the USA.
+The new Justice and Development Party government vowed to govern in a secular manner (though guided by the moral and ethical precepts of Islam), and to maintain Turkey’s relations with its neighbors as well as with Europe and the USA.
 However, the Turkish government has also been working hard to strengthen relations with its Islamic neighbors, including the Arab states and Iran.

 Islamic Holidays